Chun-Yang/Chun-Yang.github.io/_posts/2018-12-23-how-to-setup-google-domain-for-github-pages.md

 - Once the above is successful, your custom domain should work correctly.
 Go to your domain and take a look!

-## STEP 3/3: (optional but HIGHLY recommended) Enable https for your github pages
+## STEP 3/3: (optional but HIGHLY recommended) Enable HTTPS for your github pages
 - Go to your github repository settings page, under Settings > GitHub Pages > Custom domain remove your custom domain and save.
   ![GitHub Settings Github Pages](/assets/image/google-domains-and-github-pages/github-github-pages.png)